ArturPab/spotted/README.md

 # spotted
-Spotted backend created using Java + Spring Boot.
+Backend for spotted application created by using Java + Spring Boot.